dansmyers/IntroToCS/README.md

 You must be registered for a section of CMS 120L.
 You'll receive the **same grade** for both CMS 120 and CMS 120L.

 ### Assignments
-We'll have four kinds of assignments in this class:
+We'll have five kinds of assignments in this class:

 1. **Autograded reading questions** from the Runestone text.
 These are easy to answer if you complete the required reading.